Who does what, nationally and internationally?

 Netherlands Food and Consumer Product Safety Authority (NVWA)

 In addition to a project licence, an establishment licence is required to keep, breed or supply animals for the purpose of animal procedures.
 These establishment licences are granted by the Netherlands Food and Consumer Product Safety Authority (NVWA) to organizations such as universities, pharmaceutical companies, and medical centres.
 These organizations must then comply with the provisions of the revised Animal Testing Act (WOD).
 The NVWA sees to it that licenced establishments abide by the laws and regulations pertaining to animal procedures.
 The NVWA also publishes an annual review of the number of animal procedures carried out, why they were conducted, and on which species these animal procedures were performed.
-Here you will find the 2013 edition of Zo doende (in Dutch) , the NVWA’s annual review of animal procedures and laboratory animals.
+Here you will find the Zo doende (in Dutch) , the NVWA’s annual review of animal procedures and laboratory animals.

 Animal Ethics Committee

 An Animal Ethics Committee (DEC) advises the CCD regarding applications or extensions for project licences for animal procedures.
 It is the CCD that grants accreditation to DECs in the Netherlands, and that revokes such accreditation where necessary.
 The Netherlands Association of Animal Ethics Committees (NVDEC) is an association of all the DECs in the Netherlands.

 In their advisory reports to the CCD, DECs use criteria that are set out in legislation.
 There are currently about 25 DECs in the Netherlands.
 These are affiliated to the Netherlands Association of Animal Ethics Committees (NVDEC).
 A DEC consists of at least seven members, with expertise in the areas of:

 - The various scientific disciplines and scientific applications for which the animals are to be used.
 This includes Replacement, Reduction and Refinement (3Rs) in these fields;